yxt333/homework-1/README.md

 -Download the zip file

-inside the zip file is a summary and instructions.
+inside the zip file is a readme.txt for summary and instructions.

 Instruction here as well: